epuce/web-bootcamp/W01L04 - HTML atributes.md

 ### Tag specific

 * value (button, input, li, option, meter, progress, param) - describes elements value, usually not the same as visible part
-* required (input, select, textarea) - refering to form, if this imput is required (filled) for the form to be valid
+* required (input, select, textarea) - referring to form, if this input is required (filled) for the form to be valid
 * readonly (input, textarea) - data can be only seen not edited, but the input is shown as an input
 * placeholder (input, textarea) - text that shows visually before the input has been filled
-* pattern (input) - specifie input validation
+* pattern (input) - specify input validation
 * min, max (input) - sets the min/max value for the input
 * disabled -  if the input is disabled, similar to read only with some specific changes